ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 Default value: `0`.

-## format_ttl_expressions_with_parentheses {#format_ttl_expressions_with_parentheses}

-If set to true, then TTL expressions will be surrounded by parentheses in formatted queries.
-This makes the parsing of formatted queries containing TTL expressions less ambiguous.

-Type: Bool

-Default: 0

 ## format_alter_operations_with_parentheses {#format_alter_operations_with_parentheses}

 If set to true, then alter operations will be surrounded by parentheses in formatted queries.
 This makes the parsing of formatted alter queries less ambiguous.